antoniogamiz/perl6-gsoc-application/README.md

 As you can see in this issue [#55](https://github.com/perl6/Pod-To-HTML/issues/55), Pod6 was close to get rendered to HTML in GitHub, but due to the problem with pod files being compiled has not made this possible.
 So, a [new parser](https://github.com/drforr/perl6-Perl6-Parser-Pure) for Perl6 has been released, developed by Jeff Goff.
-This parser maybe could be used to process pod files without executing anything in them.
+This parser could be used to process pod files without executing anything in them.
 Hence, using this new parser, we could get GitHub to render pod files!

-So this part of the project, if time allows it, will consist on trying to incorporate the new parser to `Pod::To::HTML` and solve several HTML generation problemas in this module (for instance, link generation).
+This would mean that will have to use `Pod::To::HTML` to render pod files, but currently, this module has some [problems](https://github.com/perl6/Pod-To-HTML).
+So, first we need to solve them and maybe start to use templates ([Template::Mustache](https://github.com/softmoth/p6-Template-Mustache)) in the rendering process, as Richard Hainsworth has done in [Pod::Render](https://github.com/finanalyst/pod-render).

+So, this is the plan for this part:
+  - Fix the most important errors in `Pod::To::HTML`.
+  - Start using Mustache templates.
+  - Create a test suite covering each render function (to avoid current html errors present in several pages in the docs).
+  - Add necessary functionality to `Pod::To::HTML` to read pod6 files using `Perl6::Parser`.

+#### Closing

+Well, after all this work, I think is necessary to update the new state of the doc system and tooling in order to plan what wil be the next step to make.
+Hence, I will write a post in the wiki section of the doc repo, explaining the work done so far.

 ### About me